Consortium Releases Chronic Absenteeism Report: Executive Summary | Consortium of Florida Education Foundations

 4. Authentic Community Voice and Partnership Prove Essential for Effectiveness.
 Interventions developed with authentic community participation achieve significantly better outcomes than those imposed without meaningful input.
 True partnership requires shared decision-making power and a willingness to be influenced by community wisdom.

-5. Implementation Quality Through Continuous Improvement Outweighs Program Selection on Its Own.
+5. Implementation Quality Through Continuous Improvement Trumps Program Selection on Its Own.
 Implementation quality predicts outcomes more strongly than specific program models.
-Districts achieving sustained improvements invest in implementation infrastructure, maintain interventions through initial challenges, and treat interventions as hypotheses
+Districts achieving sustained improvements invest in implementation infrastructure, maintain interventions through initial challenges, and treat interventions as hypotheses to be tested through continuous improvement cycles.

 For more information about this project or the newly published report contact Consortium’s President and CEO, Amity Schuyler.